Ernst Barlach’s Floating Angel (Der Schwebende) in the Dom zu Güstrow brick gothic church is one of the best-known war memorial sculptures in Germany.

 Choir of Güstrow Cathedral

-Most of the major artworks in the Dom zu Güstrow is in the beautifully lit Gothic western choir.
+Most of the major artworks in the Dom zu Güstrow are in the beautifully lit Gothic western choir.
 The large winged altar shines golden from the far distance but the huge Duke Ulrich Monument and other funerary monuments and Renaissance furnishings are also very impressive.
+(The main burial site for the rulers of Mecklenburg is in the magnificent brick gothic Münster in Bad Doberan near Rostock.)

 Main Altar in the Güstrower Dom